Incoherence as Oracle-less Measure of Error in LLM-Based Code Generation: Practical Considerations

 \subsection{Fixed Sampling Budget for $\coder(d)$}

-In theory, pointwise incoherence can be estimated efficiently using simple Monte Carlo procedures.
+In theory, pointwise incoherence can be estimated efficiently.
 The estimator defined by Equation~\eqref{eqn:pntwiseIncoherence} is easy to implement, parallelizable, and statistically robust.
-As shown in Theorem~\ref{thm:estimationIncoherence} and Theorem~\ref{thm:pacDetection}, both incoherence estimation and detection admit PAC guarantees with low sample complexity.
+Voth incoherence estimation and detection admit PAC guarantees with low sample complexity (cf. Thm.~\ref{thm:estimationIncoherence}, Thm.~\ref{thm:pacDetection}).

 In practice, however, the primary bottleneck in large-scale evaluation is not sampling from the input distribution $\gen$, which is typically inexpensive, but generating programs from $\coder(d)$, which typically requires querying an LLM.
 This cost can be substantial, especially when applied across a large set of tasks $d \in \Descr$.